 Driving mistake 2: forgetting to turn on your headlights

 By contrast, here’s a mistake you can be hopelessly ignorant of for several minutes (if you’re on a well-lit road).
 Of course, this makes the humiliation that much worse when you finally do realize why everyone keeps honking at you and flashing their brights.
 There’s a singular type of shame that comes with making a fool of yourself and having no idea how long it’s being going on.

 Driving mistake 3: stalling your car at intersections

 As a stick-shift devotee, I can personally attest to the embarrassment and abject terror of this situation.

 Just imagine: it’s rush hour and you’re waiting out a red light (a brutally long one, of course) as traffic builds behind you.
 When the red turns to green, you rush to accelerate.
 But you let off the clutch too fast, feel your car (and your heart) thud sickeningly, lurch forward, and peter to a sudden, lonely halt.
 If you’ve never had to pray your car restarts while hundreds of exhausted commuters hurl obscenities at you, well, good for you.

 Driving mistake 4: forgetting where your gas tank is

 There are numerous reasons you might forget which side of the car has the gas tank.
 Maybe you have a brand-new car.
-Maybe you’re the guy from Memento.
+Maybe you’ve had a really long day.
 But regardless of how you came to be standing there holding a gas pump and staring at nothing, it’s always humiliating.
 In fact, we recommend finding a new gas station immediately.
 Having to turn around and reposition while the dude delivering beef jerky laughs at you is a pain we wish upon no one.